samlothen/QRALib/README.rst

 Utilities
 ---------

-QRACLib provides utilities to help with certain tasks.
+QRALib provides utilities to help with certain tasks.
 Currently, it implements the tools to import data from a CSV or nested JSON.

 Examples are provided in the example folder.